knokko/fixie/docs/config.md

 instances of this class by a *duration* to obtain an instance of the acceleration class.

+### spin
+The optional spin class that should be linked to this speed class.
+When both a *displacement* and *spin* are specified, the speed class will get a `toSpin(radius)` method that will convert the speed to a *spin* of a ball with the given `radius`.

+Consider an example speed of 10m/s and an example circle with a circumference of 5 meters (and thus a radius of 2.5/PI meters).
+Executing `10.mps.toSpin((2.5 / PI).m)` would yield a spin of
+2 turns per second = 720 degrees per second.

 ### mass
 The optional mass class that should be linked to this speed class.